jimmy999S/EZ_youtube_mp3_downloader/README.md

   link n

 2) windows:
     cd to the project folder and with the power shell run ytdl.py or use the exe

+   linux:
+      run the ytdl.py script with python3

 3) delete the .webm lefovers